 (1) the circumstances of the child, a conservator, or other party affected by the order have materially and substantially changed since the earlier of: (A) the date of the rendition of the order; or (B) the date of the signing of a mediated or collaborative law settlement agreement on which the order is based;

 (2) the child is at least 12 years of age and has filed with the court, in writing, the name of the person who is the child's preference to have the exclusive right to designate the primary residence of the child; or

 (3) the conservator who has the exclusive right to designate the primary residence of the child has voluntarily relinquished the primary care and possession of the child to another person for at least six months.

 Circumstances that make it more likely that a court will modify a child custody order include family violence.
 If the child’s safety is in danger or if the person with the exclusive right to possession of the child commits an offense involving the abuse of a child or family violence, a court will grant an order that modifies possession of the child.

-• Temporary Orders - temporary orders on a modification can be implemented within days to several weeks depending upon the severity of the circumstances.
-A higher standard is required for modification under temporary orders so that the child’s situation is not modified in the short term and returned to the prior situation on the longer term.
+Temporary Orders - temporary orders on a modification can be implemented within days to several weeks depending upon the severity of the circumstances.
+A higher standard is required for modification of child custody in Texas under temporary orders so that the child’s situation is not modified in the short term and returned to the prior situation on the longer term.

 1) at the time the relief is requested, at least one biological or adoptive parent of the child has not had that parents parental rights terminated; and